Bisinle/Restaurants-management-system/README.md

 ### General Description:

-Tthis project consists of multiple Python modules (customer.py, restaurant.py, review.py, and share_data.py) that collectively implement a system for managing customer reviews for different restaurants.
+This project consists of multiple Python modules (customer.py, restaurant.py, review.py, and share_data.py) that collectively implement a system for managing customer reviews for different restaurants.
 It models a scenario where customers can leave reviews for various restaurants, and the system allows for the management of customers, restaurants, and reviews.

 ### Overall Flow: